Pio Gama Pinto: Political career

-In 1949 Pinto returned to Kenya and, after a succession of clerical jobs, became involved in local politics aimed at overthrowing British colonial rule in Kenya.
-He turned to journalism and worked with the Colonial Times and the Daily Chronicle.
+In 1949, Pinto returned to Kenya and, after a succession of clerical jobs, became involved in local politics aimed at overthrowing British colonial rule in Kenya.
+In 1951, he co-founded the East African Indian Congress, a nationalist political party dedicated to building support for independence amongst the South Asian community of Kenya.
+Pinto also turned to journalism, writing for the Colonial Times, Daily Chronicle and The Uzwod.
+From 1952, he was also a regular contributor to the international services of All India Radio, where he produced a popular anti-colonial program named Goan Newsletter.
+He also worked closely with British anti-colonial activists, including the Independent Labour MP Fenner Brockway, to inform the world press of political developments in Kenya.
+This international activism, however, brought Pinto to the attention of Kenya's colonial authorities.
 In 1954, five months after his marriage to Emma Dias, he was rounded up in the notorious Operation Anvil and spent the next four years in detention on Manda Island.
 He was kept in confinement from early 1958 until October 1959 at Kabarnet.

-In 1960 he founded the Kenya African National Union (KANU) newspaper Sauti Ya KANU, and later, Pan African Press, of which he subsequently became Director and Secretary.
+In 1960, he founded the Kenya African National Union (KANU) newspaper Sauti Ya KANU, and later, Pan African Press, of which he subsequently became Director and Secretary.

-Pinto played an active role in campaigning for KANU during the 1961 elections which it won.
+Pinto also formed Kenya Freedom Party, a multiracial socialist organisation, but dissolved the party when KANU allowed non-Africans to join its ranks for the first time.
+Pinto subsequently played an active role in campaigning for KANU during the 1961 elections, which the party won comfortably.
+From 1962, Pinto turned his attention to Mozambique, which was still under Portuguese colonial rule, and worked closely with the anti-colonial group FRELIMO.
 In 1963 he was elected a Member of the Central Legislative Assembly and in July 1964 was appointed a Specially Elected Member of the House of Representatives.
 He worked to establish the Lumumba Institute in 1964 to train KANU party officials.

 Assassination

+On 24 February 1965, at the Westlands neighbourhood of Parklands in Nairobi, Pinto was shot at close range in the driveway while waiting for the gate to be opened.
+He was with his daughter in his car at the time of his killing.
+Pinto became the first Kenyan politician to be assassinated after Independence.
+At the time of his assassination, Pinto was 38.